Common construction procurement sequence

 | Issuing bidder-specific answers that affect all tenderers | Use a circular or addendum where fairness requires common information |

-| Calling a round “final” before queries are closed | Use “final reviewed round” only after material queries and PTCs are resolved or accepted as residual risk |
+| Calling a round “final” before queries are closed | Use a final round name only after material queries and PTCs are resolved or accepted as residual risk |

 Related